 - a.
 Revert to the complainant to seek further clarification. - b.
 Refer the matter for further fact finding by Monitoring Officer (where further information is needed before deciding what route to follow). - c.
 Reject the complaint on the grounds that it is not related to the Code of Conduct, or may be covered by another process - d.
+Reject the complaint on the grounds that it discloses no breach or potential breach of the Code of Conduct

-Reject the complaint on the basis that it is (i) trivial or (ii) not in the public interest to pursue or (iii) vexatious (see Appendix 1 attached for definition). - e.
-Recommend informal resolution where (i) Code engaged and not breached, but where some gesture of reparation would still be in the interests of fairness; or (ii) Code engaged but low-level breach only has occurred, such as not to warrant formal investigation - f.
-Refer the matter for immediate further investigation. - g.
-In exceptional cases, refer the matter to the Standards Committee or subcommittee thereof for a decision on a. to f. above on the grounds that the Monitoring Officer feels it would be inappropriate to make the decision himself/herself.
+- e.
+Reject the complaint on the basis that it is (i) trivial or (ii) not in the public interest to pursue or (iii) vexatious (see Appendix 1 attached for definition). - f.
+Recommend informal resolution where (i) Code engaged and not breached, but where some gesture of reparation would still be in the interests of fairness; or (ii) Code engaged but low-level breach only has occurred, such as not to warrant formal investigation - g.
+Refer the matter for immediate further investigation. - h.
+Refer the matter straight to the Standards Advisory Board where there is (i) clear evidence of a breach of the Code and (ii) it would be disproportionate and unnecessary to commission an investigation under g. above and (iii) informal resolution is not appropriate - In exceptional cases, refer the matter to the Standards Committee or subcommittee thereof for a decision on a. to h. above on the grounds that the Monitoring Officer feels it would be inappropriate to make the decision himself/herself.